jsabol/kw_warfare/README.md

   * Create an Item of the type "Feature"
   * Set the "Requirements" field to one of: `Experience`, `Equipment`, `Ancestry` or `Type` (any other value or blank will be treated as a unit Trait)
   * Dragging and dropping it onto unit cards will correctly map the feature to the correct field
-* Icons added by you for Ancestry and Unit Type features will be displayed on the unit card
+* Icons added by you for Ancestry and Unit Type features will be displayed on the unit card.
-* Click on the rollable stats to trigger a roll!
+* Click on the rollable stats to trigger a roll.
-* Unit HP is configured by the `size` attribute so all normal methods to damage/heal tokens should function.
+* Unit HP is configured by the `Size` attribute so all normal methods to damage/heal tokens should function.
 * Clickable Trait names that will expand the Trait details inside the sheet.
 * Built-in Compendium with several helpful macros.